yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 ## Update a container deployment

-If a FED file is provided as part of building the API Manager container, you must follow these steps to update the FED with the configuration changes:
+If a `fed` file is provided as part of building the API Manager container, you must follow these steps to update the `fed` with the configuration changes:

 1. Install the update on a installation of the API Gateway.
 2. Run the following command:

    ```
-   /opt/Axway-7.7/apigateway/posix/bin/update-apimanager --fed <path to old file>FED --oa <path to update file>FED
+   /opt/Axway-7.7/apigateway/posix/bin/update-apimanager --fed <path to old file>.fed --oa <path to update file>.fed
    ```

 You do not need to run any API Manager instances.

-The FED now contains the updates for the API Manager configuration and can be used to build containers.
+The `fed` now contains the updates for the API Manager configuration and can be used to build containers.

 ## Documentation